wilofice/dahomey/doc/i2p.md

 In a typical situation, this suffices:

 ```
-dahomeyd -i2psam=127.0.0.1:7656
+danxomed -i2psam=127.0.0.1:7656
 ```

-The first time Dahomey Core connects to the I2P router, its I2P address (and corresponding private key) will be automatically generated and saved in a file named `i2p_private_key` in the Dahomey Core data directory.
+The first time Danxome Core connects to the I2P router, its I2P address (and corresponding private key) will be automatically generated and saved in a file named `i2p_private_key` in the Danxome Core data directory.

 ## Additional configuration options related to I2P